hughdtt/hughdtt/README.md

 👋 Hi, I’m Hugh!
-Just a fresh IT graduate with humble beginnings.
+Just a junior web developer with humble beginnings.

 I've been fortunate enough to learn from amazing people and thought that it was about time to start building something for myself.